autobrr/autobrr.com/docs/installation/supplementary/postgresql.md

 pagination_next: configuration/indexers
 ---

-# PostgreSQL (optional)
+# PostgreSQL

+Using PostgreSQL is entirely optional and is geared towards more advanced users (the 0.1%).
+The reason you might want to use PostgreSQL is because it handles huge databases much better than SQLite, which comes bundled with the main autobrr application.

-Using PostgreSQL is optional.
-If you want to use PostgreSQL with autobrr, then add this to your config.toml and restart:
+Nevertheless, if you want to use PostgreSQL with autobrr, then add this to your autobrr configuration file and restart your autobrr instance:

 ```toml title="config.toml"
 # Database config